 Dr. B.R.
 Ambedkar was a great champion of social justice in India.
 In his opinion the cause of injustice in Indian society is caste and caste is created/ followed by the support of Hindu religion.
-In India Scheduled castes, scheduled tribes, other backward castes and religious minorities face denial of their basic human rights at the hand of so called upper castes Hindus.
-Dr. Ambedkar thought that all types of oppression, denial, exploitation and injustices can be removed by the state.
-In this regard he made many provisions in constitution of India for SC/ST/OBC/Religious minorities, women and children and State has been given duty and responsibility of protecting, promoting and safequarding the interest of weaker sections of society.
+In India Scheduled castes, scheduled tribes, other backward castes and religious minorities face denial of their basic human rights at the hand of upper castes Hindus.
+Dr. Ambedkar thought that all types of oppressions, denial, exploitation and injustices can be removed by the state.
+In this regard he made many provisions in constitution of India for SC/ST/OBC/Religious minorities, women and children and State has been given duty and responsibility of protecting, promoting and safeguarding the interest of weaker sections of society.
 But, more than six decades experiences show that unfortunately state has been failed to protect and safeguard the interest of weaker sections of society.
-Impressed with Dr. Ambedkar's service to the downtrodden people, Mumford, President International Mathematical Union and a former Harvard University Professor says: "I take Dr. Ambedkar as one of my heroes" (TOI, June 4, 2015).
+In this paper Dr. Ambedkar's views on social justice, challenges before it in present era of globalization and options of realizing Dr. Ambedkar's dream of social justice are discussed.